 ED327 Creative Arts.
 3 hours.
 This course is designed to encourage observation, expression, and appreciation through creative activity while exploring music, drama, visual arts, and movement.
 Applied laboratory experiences are included.
 This course includes a minimal amount of clinical experiences.
 Prerequisites: ED103 and concurrent enrollment in ED326.
 Spring.

 ED329 Emergent Language.
 2 hours.
 Examination of the oral and written language development of the young child.
 Factors that facilitate or inhibit language development will be discussed.
 Attention will be given to the sampling, analysis, and evaluation of a language user.
-Prerequisite: ED103.
+Prerequisite: ED103, EN211, or permission of instructor.
 Fall.

 ED331 Curriculum Methods and Materials in Early Childhood Education Practicum.
 1 hour.
 The clinical experience (24 clock hours) includes observation of children in an accredited early childhood program, participation in planning and conducting activities under the supervision of teachers, and the construction of various teaching aids appropriate for young children.
 Prerequisite: Concurrent enrollment in ED330.
 Fall.